 Prizes for all winners include incubation services from The Innovation Hub’s Maxum Business Incubator and Climate Innovation Centre (CIC).
-In addition, prize winners receive a cash award and seed funding:
+In addition, prize winners receive seed funding:

 The cash award will be paid on signing the incubation contract in January 2017, and seed funding will be transferred in approximately three payments, tied to agreed development milestones.
 Where possible, the incubators will facilitate linkages with potential customers with a view to enabling procurement of the innovations.
 Please refer to the Rules page for more information on eligibility and the awarding of prizes.